distillpub/post--activation-atlas/README.md

 turn off tooltip on scroll

+detal.html and link to it somewhere

+## Nice to haves

+add "reset" to layer tour (and possible zoom buttons)

 grid size radio buttons smaller

-add "reset" to layer tour (and possible zoom buttons)

-detal.html and link to it somewhere

 restore "no pan/zoom" options on atlas

-# Tweaks

-no label shadow (or labels) when zooming or panning. label only every nth cell if cells are too small

-## Nice to haves
+.npy data files

 add 3d slides for intro

-add different filtering strategies in playground by rank, by magnitude -- this might not be possible due to averaging
+smooth zoom between gridsizes

 ## Done
+no label shadow (or labels) when zooming or panning. label only every nth cell if cells are too small add poi tour to cover caption.
+Make minimap draggable
 quicklinks in multiple layers causes weird async loading issues. (this might be fixed) add "settings tray" to bottom of minimap turn off scroll wheel